 Swiss psychoanalyst Carl Jung changed the conversation on psychology forever when he proposed his theory on archetypes and the collective unconscious.
 But Carl Jung’s proposed archetypes, otherwise known as Jungian archetypes, aren’t just pertinent for psychologists – they’re applicable for storytellers too.
-We’re going to look at some Jungian archetypes to see how writers have incorporated them in film and literature.
+So, what are the Jungian archetypes?
+We’re going to look at these to see how writers have incorporated them in film and literature.
 By the end, you’ll know why Jungian archetypes are so important.

 The late 19th/early 20th century was a bit of a renaissance period for the study of psychology and philosophy.
 During this time, critical thinkers like Friedrich Nietzsche, Sigmund Freud, Franz Kafka, Jean Paul-Sartre, and Carl Jung, all introduced radical new ideas about the human condition.